A Pilots Perspective on the Differences Between Short Haul and Long Haul

 A pilots perspective on the differences between short haul and long haul.

-I have flown both short haul and long haul and in this blog I will try to highlight the differences with as little bias as possible!
+Having flown both short haul and long haul and in this blog I will try to highlight the differences with as little bias as possible.
 Apart from the obvious differences long haul flights typically (although not always) will be operated by larger wide body aircraft and short haul flights generally use narrow body aircraft.

 There are exceptions to this rule, some airlines operate from the eastern seaboard of US and Canada into the U.K using narrow body aircraft.
 Likewise Emirates and some Japanese airlines have used large wide body aircraft on domestic or regional routes of less than one hour flight time.